samuelbalogh/aws-cert-dva-c01/README.md

 X-Ray provides a user-centric model, instead of service-centric or resource-centric model, for collecting data related to requests made to your application.
 This model enables you to create a user-centric picture of requests as they travel across services and resources.

 On supported platforms, you can use a configuration option to run the X-Ray daemon on the instances in your environment.
 You can enable the daemon in the Elastic Beanstalk console or by using a configuration file.
-To upload data to X-Ray, the X-Ray daemon requires IAM permissions in the AWSXrayWriteOnlyAccess managed policy.
+To upload data to X-Ray, the X-Ray daemon requires IAM permissions in the `AWSXrayWriteOnlyAccess` managed policy.

+To properly instrument your application hosted in an EC2 instance, you have to install the X-Ray daemon by using a **user data script**.

 ### Definitions